NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

 ---

-The above works well with all sorts of containers, except with strings since will will print a string as characters separated by commas.
-We can fix this by using template specialization
+- The above works well with all sorts of containers, except with strings
+- In that case it will print it  as characters separated by commas.
+- We can fix this by using template specialization

 ---